mnlipp/osgi-getting-started/UsingAService.md

 [^ws]: Not to be confused with the Eclipse workspace.
 The default layout puts `cnf` as a top level project in your Eclipse workspace.
 However, the only real restriction is that `cnf` must be a sibling of the (bnd) OSGi projects under development.
 The layout for this introduction uses a [top level](https://github.com/mnlipp/osgi-getting-started) (gradle nature only) project, with `cnf` and the sample bundle projects as children.

-Provided that the bundles that you want to add are maintained in an OSGi repository, a better approach is to add this (remote) repository to the list of repositories that are searched for bundles.
+Provided that the bundles that you want to add are maintained in an OSGi repository<a name="add-repo"></a>, a better approach is to add this (remote) repository to the list of repositories that are searched for bundles.
 This list is initialized from `cnf/ext/repositories.bnd`.
 The file, however, isn't supposed to be modified.
 The bnd tool itself supports several ways to add a repository.
 But the only way compatible with Bndtools is what you get from using the GUI for editing `build.bnd`.

 ![Adding a repository](images/Add-repository.png){: width="700px" }